TU-Dublin-Computer-Science/Solar-XR/Documentation/Simulation Documentation.md

 When the time of the OrbitingBody is updated a new rotation with respect to this time value is calculated.

 This is calculated by multiplying the time value (in the format of Julian Days) by the rotation factor in the data and applying this to the model.
 How this rotation factor was calculated is specified in the [Data Documentation](Data%20Documentation.md##Rotation).
-## Prime Meridian Orientation
+# Prime Meridian Orientation
-Importantly, for the rotation to be applied correctly, the planet's initial orientation (before the time is set), must be with it's prime meridian on the X axis.
+For the rotation and info points to be applied correctly, the planet's initial orientation (before the time is set), must be with it's prime meridian on the X axis.
 This is in the Godot application, this hasn't been implemented in the Unity application as of yet.
 In the Godot application, each model scene has it's prime meridian on the x axis.
 This is because rotation factor calculated considers the prime meridian to be at the vernal equinox before rotation is applied.

 The prime meridians are as follows: